ricsxn/ShowQR/README.md

 ### Notes
 It is possible that Services contextual menu does not contains immediately ShowQR item.
 In this case try to restart Finder or logout/login again.
-Some applications may override the system contextual menu, in these case use the application name menu voice, beside the apple icon and select Services; ShowQR shoul be listed inside the submenu.
+Some applications may override the system contextual menu, in these case use the application name menu voice, beside the apple icon and select the voice: Services; ShowQR should be listed inside the submenu.

 ## Build
 The build process requires the following steps